How to Find a Protein Powder That Doesn’t Cause Gas

 🚫 Avoid Dairy-Based Proteins

-Dairy-based proteins like whey and casein, although not an issue for everyone, can cause digestive issues.
+Dairy-based proteins like whey and casein, although not a problem for everyone, can cause digestive issues too.

-This is usually because they contain lactose, a sugar many individuals with sensitive stomachs cannot fully digest.
+This is usually because they contain lactose – a sugar many individuals with sensitive stomachs cannot fully digest.

 But you might be sensitive to dairy-based proteins even if you are not lactose intolerant.

-This is particularly true for casein protein, which forms a gel-like substance in your stomach that slows down digestion (Crit Rev Food Sci Nutr, 2023).
+Casein also forms a gel-like substance in your stomach that slows down digestion (Crit Rev Food Sci Nutr, 2023).

 🚫 Avoid Protein Concentrates and Isolates

-If you have a sensitive stomach, you might also want to avoid ultra-processed protein concentrates and isolates.
+If you have a sensitive stomach, you might also want to avoid protein concentrates and isolates.

 Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

-This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.
+This includes the enzymes, fiber, and other natural digestive aids that help you break them down.

 You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.

-For example, studies show that regularly eating protein concentrates and isolates might disrupt your gut microbiome and cause the formation of toxic byproducts in your gut (Nutrients, 2018; Mol Nutr Food Res, 2024).
+For example, one study shows that regularly consuming protein concentrates and isolates might disrupt your gut microbiome (Nutrients, 2018).

 Order Samples to see for yourself.